-This web site was developed in response to the growing interest in Asian and, especially, Chinese stone appreciation among English speaking audiences.
+This web site was developed in response to the growing interest in Asian stone appreciation among English speaking audiences.

-VSANA assembled a team of specialists, advisors, to assist in providing accurate information about Chinese and other Asian stones, classical and modern, and how the Chinese have long valued and appreciated them for over 1,000 years.
-This is a formidable undertaking and an important one since there is much misinformation about Chinese stone appreciation in western countries.
+VSANA assembled a team of specialists and advisors to assist in providing accurate information about Chinese and other Asian stones, classical and modern, and how the Chinese and Japanese have long valued and appreciated them for over 1,000 years.
+This is a formidable undertaking and an important one since there is much misinformation about Chinese and Japanese stone appreciation in western countries.
 To accomplish this, our advisors will help us from misinterpreting or misunderstanding concepts and principles.
-Our wonderful interpreters have varying degrees of experience with Chinese stone appreciation and provide critically important assistance in translations and in key interviews with leaders and specialists in the Chinese stone appreciation community.
-Leaders, collectors, and dealers in the various provinces of China have welcomed our interest and graciously supply us with information about local and regional stones.
+Our wonderful interpreters have varying degrees of experience with Chinese stone appreciation and provide critically important assistance in translations and in key interviews with leaders and specialists in the Asian stone appreciation community.
+Leaders, collectors, and dealers in the various countries have welcomed our interest and graciously supply us with information about local and regional stones.

 Nakaoji is a native of Kyoto, Japan but she came to the United State to pursue graduate studies.
 She has been a professional English/Japanese interpreter and translator for over twenty years and has worked for several of the major energy and health care companies in Japan and for the U.S. Department of States and Justice Department.
 Nakaoji has been involved in the study of bonsai, penjing and stone appreciation in Japan and China for over ten years.
 She is a frequent traveler to China and Japan and she is the co-author of several articles on bonsai and stone appreciation and the book Chrysanthemum Stones, The Story of Stone Flowers.
 Nakaoji and Elias have assembled a large collection of Chinese and other Asian viewing stones, and one of the largest collections of books and publications in North America on Asian stone appreciation.